ugbodagadave/Esther/memory-bank/progress.md

 - **Complete Project Foundation**: All core documentation (`Memory Bank`, `prd.md`, `plan.md`, etc.) is in place.
 - **Telegram Bot**: The bot is live, connects to Telegram, and can handle basic commands (`/start`, `/help`).
 - **Database Integration**: The bot successfully connects to the PostgreSQL database on Render to manage users.
-- **NLP Integration**: The bot uses Gemini models (`2.5-flash` and `2.5-pro`) to parse user intent for price checks and buying tokens.
+- **NLP Integration**: The bot uses Gemini models (`2.5-flash` and `2.5-pro`) to parse user intent for price checks, buying, and selling tokens.
 - **Live OKX DEX API Integration**: The bot can make authenticated, read-only calls to the OKX DEX API to fetch live quotes.
-- **User Confirmation Flow**: A multi-step `ConversationHandler` is implemented to confirm trades with the user before execution.
+- **User Confirmation Flow**: A multi-step `ConversationHandler` is implemented to confirm trades (both buy and sell) with the user before execution.
 - **Real & Simulated Swap Execution**: The `OKXClient` can now execute both real and simulated swaps via the `/api/v5/dex/aggregator/swap` endpoint.
+- **User Wallet Management**: A secure system for users to add, list, and delete their wallet addresses, with private keys encrypted in the database.
+- **Error Handling**: Implemented retry logic for API calls to enhance resilience.
 - **Dry Run Mode**: A simulation mode is fully implemented, allowing for safe, realistic demos using live market data without executing real trades.
 - **Deployment**: The application is fully configured for deployment on Render's free tier, with all known issues resolved.

 ## 3. What's Left to Build
-- **User Wallet Management**: Implement a secure system for users to add and manage their wallet addresses.
-- **Advanced NLP**: Expand the NLP module to handle more complex queries, conditional orders, and other intents (`sell`, `swap`, etc.).
+- **Advanced NLP**: Expand the NLP module to handle more complex queries, such as conditional orders (e.g., "buy 0.1 ETH if the price is below $2000").
-- **Enhanced Error Handling**: Improve resilience and provide more user-friendly error messages, especially for failed transactions.
+- **Real-time Price Alerts**: Develop a system for users to set up and receive real-time price alerts.
+- **Refine and Document `DRY_RUN_MODE`**: Ensure the `DRY_RUN_MODE` is consistently applied across all new features and document its usage.
 - **Remaining Phases**: All features outlined in the development plan, including enhanced market analysis, personalization, and custom alerts.

 ## 4. Known Issues & Blockers